-U.S. lawmakers at impasse over Trump impeachment trial in Senate
+U.S. lawmakers at impasse over Trump's impeachment trial in Senate

 “The defendant has a right to a speedy trial and the president has the right to a disposition by the Senate if he chooses,” Dershowitz said in an interview.
 Another person familiar with Trump’s legal team echoed that view.

 Many Republican lawmakers prefer a quick trial to get the matter behind them, and Senate Republican Leader Mitch McConnell has dismissed the idea of calling witnesses.
-He said Democrats are delaying because they have lost confidence in their case.
+Some Republicans suggested Democrats were delaying because they had a weak case.

+“Hypocritical to argue this is a solemn constitutional duty and POTUS is an imminent threat to democracy and then sit on the articles.
+No one is fooled,” Senator John Cornyn, the No. 2 Republican in the Senate, said on Twitter.

+Democrats have argued that impeachment was an urgent matter because Trump represented a threat to democracy, particularly the integrity of the 2020 election.

 The House will not be able to send over the impeachment articles until it reconvenes on Jan.
 7, at the earliest, according to a Democratic congressional aide.
 The Senate is due to return on Jan.
 3 but will not hold votes until Jan.
 6, according to McConnell.